Side Information Fusion for Recommender Systems over Heterogeneous Information Network: Introduction

-To address the above challenges, we propose a new systematic way to fuse rich side information in HIN for recommendation.
-First, instead of using metapaths for recommendation~\cite{yu2014personalized,shi2015semantic}, we introduce the concept of metagraph to the recommendation problem, which allows us to incorporate more complex semantics into HIN-based RSs.
+To address the above challenges, we propose a new systematic way to fuse various side information in HIN for recommendation.
+First, instead of using metapath for recommendation~\cite{yu2014personalized,shi2015semantic}, we introduce the concept of metagraph to the recommendation problem, which allows us to incorporate more complex semantics into HIN-based RSs.
 Second, instead of computing the recovered matrices directly from the metagraphs, we utilize the latent features from all metagraphs.
 Based on matrix factorization (MF)~\cite{mnih2007probabilistic,koren2008factorization} and factorization machine (FM)~\cite{rendle2012fm}, we propose a ``MF + FM'' framework for our metagraph based RS in HIN.
-We first compute the user-item similarity matrix from each metagraph and then factorize the similarity matrix to obtain a set of user and item vectors representing the latent features of users and items.
-Finally, after obtaining sets of user and item latent features from the metagraphs, we use FM to assemble them to predict the missing ratings that users give to the items.
-This method enables us to capture nonlinear interactions among all of the latent features, which has been demonstrated to be effective in FM-based RS~\cite{rendle2012fm}.
-To further improve the performance of the ``MF+FM'' framework, we propose to use group lasso \cite{jacob2009group} with FM (denote as FMG) to learn the parameters for selecting metagraphs that contribute most to recommendation effectiveness.
-As a result, we can automatically determine for different applications which metagraphs are the most effective, and for each group of user and item features from a metagraph, how the features should be weighed.
-Experimental results on two large real-world datasets, Amazon and Yelp, show that our framework significantly outperforms recommendation methods that are solely based on MF, FM, or meta-path in HIN.
+We first compute the user-item similarity matrix from each metagraph and then factorize the similarity matrix to obtain a set of vectors representing the latent features of users and items.
+Finally, we use FM to assemble these latent features to predict the missing ratings that users give to the items.
+This method enables us to capture nonlinear interactions among all latent features, which has been demonstrated to be effective in FM-based RS~\cite{rendle2012fm}.
+To further improve the performance of the ``MF+FM'' framework, we propose to use group lasso \cite{jacob2009group} with FM (denote as FMG) to learn the parameters for selecting metagraphs that contribute most to the recommendation performance.
+As a result, we can automatically determine which metagraphs are the most effective, and for each group of user and item features from a metagraph, how the features should be weighed.
+Besides FMG, a two-stage method to extract and fuse latent features from multiple metagraph based user-item similarities, we further propose a novel method based on graph neural networks (GNN) \cite{battaglia2018relational}, i.e., the hierarchical attention fusion (HAF) framework, which can fuse multiple metagraph based user-item similarities in an end-to-end manner.
+Experimental results on four large real-world datasets, Amazon and Yelp, show that our frameworks significantly outperform recommendation methods that are solely based on MF, FM, or metapath in HIN.
+Our code is available at \url{https://github.com/HKUST-KnowComp/FMG}.